axa-ch/metalsmith-incremental/README.md

 **Dynamic Dependencies**

-If you dynamically include dependencies the your best bet is again `Paths-Map` config, or your write your very clever dependency resolver function.
+If you dynamically include dependencies then your best bet is again `Paths-Map` config, or your write your own very clever dependency resolver function.

 ## Renaming

-If your are using any plugin like `metalsmith-markdonw` or any template engine like `PugJS` it's very likly that the original file extension changes from `.md` or `.pug` to `.html`.
+If you are using any plugin like `metalsmith-markdonw` or any template engine like `PugJS` it's very likely that the original file extension changes from `.md` or `.pug` to `.html`.

 To solve these just let the `cache` plugin know those renaming rules:
 * [Rename Object config for `cache` plugin](.API.md#renameobject)